 Piano Recording Techniques features ace pianist Chris Franklin playing the Steinway grand piano in Abbey Road Studio 3.
 We surrounded the piano with microphones at all possible angles and recorded the result into individual files.

-So in this audio and video Multimedia Set™ you can listen to each microphone individually - every position sounds very different - and you can combine them into stereo any way you like.
+So in this course module you can listen to each microphone individually - every position sounds very different - and you can combine them into stereo any way you like.

 When you have worked out the combination you like best, you will know exactly how to record the next piano you come across.